Best Practices for Recording Your Remote Pitch Deck

 Design: Be consistent with your overall design, including fonts and colors.

-Focus: Only use the words, statistics, and images that matter most to your pitch.
+Focus: Only use the words, metrics, and images that matter most to your pitch.

 Interactivity: If you intend to send your pitch deck separately from your pitch video, include interactive elements, like toggles in a Notion doc or Loom videos with call-to-action buttons or drawings (which are included with a Loom Pro account).